GraphiteEditor/Graphite/website/content/features/_index.md

 template = "page.html"
 +++

 This page is a work in progress.
 Below is an incomplete list of planned features in no particular order.
 Many are long-term aspirations.
-In the coming days, this will be sequenced into a roadmap and expanded with further details.
+Soon, this will be sequenced into a roadmap and expanded with further details.

 Short-term feature development at a more granular level is tracked in the [Task Board](https://github.com/GraphiteEditor/Graphite/projects/1) on GitHub.
 Check that out to see what's coming down the pipeline during monthly sprints.